royby-cyberark/AWSIoTWebinar/aws-iot-hands-on.md

 Update your Rule SQL query to something similar to this:
 `SELECT message as msg, topic(1) as tenant_id FROM ‘+/audit’` Now, look at the data that goes into the S3 bucket and see how it's changed.
+//TODO - test this

 ### Bonus stuff 2 - encrypting your certs with asymmetric encryption
 Even though presigned urls are generally safe and can be set to expire after some time, still, anyone with the link can download the files that it points to.
 <BR>
-You can, if you want to secure your secrets better, you can use asymmetric encryption with the public key that is provided to you for the device cert.
+You can, if you want to secure your secrets better, use asymmetric encryption with the public key that is provided to you for the device cert.

-* When creating the certificate, make sure you get the public key and store it somewhere that is accessible to the process that does the rotation. public keys are public, so you don't have to worry about security here, just keep it accessible by thing name (maybe a DynamoDB table)
+* When creating the certificate, make sure you get the public key and store it somewhere that is accessible to the process that does the rotation. public keys are no secret, so you don't have to worry about it too much, just keep it accessible by thing name (maybe a DynamoDB table for key-value)
-* When rotating the cert, encrypt the files with the public key
+* During the rotation process, encrypt the files with the public key
-* The device handling the job can use its private key to decrypt it.
+* The device handling the job can use its private key to decrypt it
-* You can, for example, indicate that it is encrypted in the job body.
+* You can, for example, indicate that it is encrypted in the job body

 Below you can find sample python code for doing the encryption/decryption using the public/private keys, but keep in mind that this is sample code and as such should not be used in production as-is.
+//TODO - test this
 Asymmetric crypto sample:
 https://github.com/royby-cyberark/AWSIoTWebinar/blob/master/sample/sample-asymmetric-crypto.py